 We’re in the age of home automation, and software is connected to everything.
 While some smart home gadgets have been perfected, we’re still in the early years with intelligent locks.
-Products like Nest Hello, August, Schlage, and others are doing an excellent job, but there are still some issues to iron out.
-I’ll be talking about the benefits and downsides of smart locks before touching on some potential future products and features I’d love to see.
+We’ll be talking about the benefits and downsides of the types of home digital locks from this article before touching on some potential future products and features I’d love to see.

 There are tons of benefits ranging from being more carefree about your door to having more control over the locks and access control.
 Instead of bringing your keys, all it takes is a push of a button, a touch, a voice command, or a code to unlock your door.